Snowflake-Labs/snowflake-vcrpy/README.md

 ## Rationale

-The utilization of [VCR.py][vcrpy] is incorporated into snowflake-vcrpy to facilitate the process of recording and replaying.
+snowflake-vcrpy incorporated [VCR.py][vcrpy] to achieve recording and replaying.

-Upon the initial execution of the test, a recording file, consisting of HTTP requests and responses, will be generated and saved under the directory `<your_test_folder>/cassettes` with the naming convention of `<test_class_name>.<test_method_name>.yaml`.
+The first time the test is run, a recording file consisting of HTTP requests and responses, will be generated under the directory `<your_test_folder>/cassettes` with the naming convention of `<test_class_name>.<test_method_name>.yaml`.

-VCR.py will retrieve the serialized requests and responses stored in the cassette file, and if it encounters any HTTP requests from the original test run, it will intercept them and return the relevant responses that were previously recorded.
+VCR.py will retrieve the serialized requests and responses stored in the cassette file, and if it recognizes any HTTP requests from the original test run, it will intercept them and return the corresponding recorded responses.

-To accommodate any changes made to the API of the server being tested or any alterations to the response, simply remove the existing cassette files and rerun your tests.
-VCR.py will identify the missing cassette files and automatically record all HTTP interactions, updating them accordingly.
+To accommodate any changes made to the API of the server being tested or responses, simply remove the existing cassette files and rerun your tests.
+VCR.py will identify the missing cassette files and automatically record all HTTP interactions.

-For advanced topics like on how request matching happens and what options VCR.py provides, please refer to the [VCP.py documentation][vcrpy-doc].
+For advanced topics such as how request matching works or what options VCR.py provides, please refer to the [VCP.py documentation][vcrpy-doc].
 To configure VCR.py within snowflake-vcrpy, please refer to section [Optional vcrpy configuration](#optional-vcrpy-configuration).

-# pytest options to run tests in record and replay
+# pytest options to run tests in record-and-replay mode

 ### Specifying tests